Superhydrophobic coating: Consumer uses

+In addition, superhydrophobic coatings have potential uses in vehicle windshields to prevent rain droplets from clinging to the glass, to improve driving visibility.
+Rain repellent sprays are commercially available for car windshields.

+Due to their fragility, superhydrophobic coatings can find usage in sealed environments which are not exposed to wear or cleaning, such as electronic components (like the inside of smartphones) and air conditioning heat transfer fins, to protect from moisture and prevent corrosion.

-Industrial uses
+Industry uses

 In industry, super-hydrophobic coatings are used in ultra-dry surface applications.
-The coating causes an almost imperceptibly thin layer of air to form on top of a surface.
-Super-hydrophobic coatings are also found in nature; they appear on plant leaves, such as the Lotus leaf, and some insect wings.
 The coating can be sprayed onto objects to make them waterproof.
 The spray is anti-corrosive and anti-icing; has cleaning capabilities; and can be used to protect circuits and grids.

 Superhydrophobic coatings have important applications in maritime industry.
-They can yield skin friction drag reduction for ships' hulls, thus increasing fuel efficiency.
+They can yield skin friction drag reduction for ship hulls, thus increasing fuel efficiency.
 Such a coating would allow ships to increase their speed or range while reducing fuel costs.
 They can also reduce corrosion and prevent marine organisms from growing on a ship's hull.

-In addition to these industrial applications, superhydrophobic coatings have potential uses in vehicle windshields to prevent rain droplets from clinging to the glass.
-The coatings also make removal of salt deposits possible without using fresh water.
-Furthermore, superhydrophobic coatings have the ability to aid harvesting minerals from seawater brine.
-Despite the coating's many applications, safety for the environment and for workers is an issue.
-The International Maritime Organization has many regulations and policies about keeping water safe from potentially dangerous additives.
+Furthermore, superhydrophobic coatings can make removal of salt deposits possible without using fresh water.
+This has the ability to aid harvesting minerals from seawater brine.

-Superhydrophobic coatings rely on a delicate micro or nano structure for their repellence—this structure is easily damaged by abrasion or cleaning; therefore, the coatings are most used on things such as electronic components, which are not prone to wear.
-Objects subject to constant friction like boats hulls would require constant re-application of such a coating to maintain a high degree of performance.

-Applications:-

-Due to the extreme repellence and in some cases bacterial resistance of hydrophobic coatings, there is much enthusiasm for their wide potential uses with surgical tools, medical equipment, textiles, and all sorts of surfaces and substrates.
-However, the current state of the art for this technology is hindered in terms of the weak durability of the coating making it unsuitable for most applications.
 Newer engineered surface textures on stainless steel are extremely durable and permanently hydrophobic.
 Optically these surfaces appear as a uniform matte surface but microscopically they consist of rounded depressions one to two microns deep over 25% to 50% of the surface.
 These surfaces are produced for buildings which will never need cleaning.

-There are many non-chemical companies on the Internet offering super hydrophobic coatings for various unsuitable applications.
-It is important to understand the science of these coatings before attempting to use this technology:
+These have been effectively used for roofs and curtain walls of structures that benefit from low or no maintenance.

+Medical

+Due to the extreme repellence and in some cases bacterial resistance of hydrophobic coatings, there is much enthusiasm for their wide potential uses with surgical tools, medical equipment, textiles, and all sorts of surfaces and substrates.
+However, the current state of the art for this technology is hindered in terms of the weak durability of the coating making it unsuitable for most applications.